Joshuaclymer/GameBench/README.md

 The code is available under the MIT license, and the data are available under the CC-BY license.

-The data are located in [`matches.py`](https://github.com/Joshuaclymer/GameBench/tree/main/matches.json).
+The match data is located in [`matches.json`](https://github.com/Joshuaclymer/GameBench/tree/main/matches.json).

 ### Setup
 In the repo root: